Walt Disney Imagineering: Audio-Animatronics

 Imagineering is known for its development of Audio-Animatronics, a form of robotics, used in shows and theme park attractions that animate objects in three dimension (3D).
 The idea originated from Walt Disney's fascination with a mechanical bird that he purchased in New Orleans, which later led to the development of the attraction, The Enchanted Tiki Room.
 The attraction, which featured singing Audio-Animatronic birds, was the first to use this technology.
 In the 1964 World's Fair, a 3D figure of Abraham Lincoln was represented.
 The animated Lincoln delivered part of the Gettysburg Address for the "Great Moments with Mr. Lincoln" exhibit, the first human Audio-Animatronic figure.

 Today, Audio-Animatronics are featured in many attractions, including Pirates of the Caribbean, The Haunted Mansion, The Hall of Presidents, Country Bear Musical Jamboree, Star Wars: Rise of the Resistance, and Tiana's Bayou Adventure.
 Some Audio-Animatronics figures can interact with park guests, such as Mr. Potato Head at Toy Story Mania!.

 WEDway

 WEDway is a people mover system using linear induction motor (LIM) technology to propel vehicles along a pair of steel rails.
 This system was developed in the company's early years.
 The system is in operation at Walt Disney World Resort's Magic Kingdom and George Bush Intercontinental Airport in Houston, Texas, United States.
 From 1967 to 1995, Disneyland utilized a version of this system which had rubber wheels placed every 9 feet along the guide-way.

 Projects developed by Imagineering

-"Imagineers at Play" construction signage for the Finding Nemo Submarine Voyage at Disneyland in 2005.

-Since 1952, Imagineering has created twelve theme parks, a town, seven cruise ships, dozens of resort hotels, water parks, shopping centers, sports complexes and various entertainment venues.
+Since 1952, Imagineering has created twelve theme parks in six resort destinations, a town, eight cruise ships, dozens of resort hotels, water parks, shopping centers, sports complexes and various entertainment venues.